The Garryowen Perpetual Trophy

 The George Adams Tattersall Perpetual Trophy was introduced in 1973 and is awarded to the Champion Saddle Horse over 15 hands.

-The K.G.
-Luke Perpetual Cup was introduced in 1977 and was named after Kenneth Luke, who served as a RASV Council Member from 1950 until his passing in 1971.
-It is awarded to the winner of the K.G.
-Luke Equestrian Turnout for girls and boys 15 years and under 18 years of age.
+The K.G Luke Perpetual Cup was introduced in 1977 and named after Kenneth Luke, who served as a RASV Council Member from 1950 until his passing in 1971.
+It is awarded to the winner of the K.G Luke Equestrian Turnout for girls and boys aged 15 - 18 years.